Courses

 The purpose of this class is to use sports as a springboard to study applications of mathematics, especially in gathering data to build and test models and develop predictive statistics.
 Examples will be drawn from baseball, basketball, cross country, football, hockey, soccer, track, as well as class choices.
 Pre-requisites are linear algebra (Math 250) and either a 200 level statistics class or a 100 level programming class, or permission of the instructor. [ more ]

 Numerical analysis is the study of algorithms that use numerical approximation to solve problems which arise in scientific applications.
 This course provides an introduction to the theory, development, and analysis of algorithms for obtaining numerical solutions.
-Topics discussed in the course include: Error Analysis and Convergence Rates of Algorithms; Root Finding for Nonlinear Equations; Approximating Functions using Lagrange Interpolation and Cubic Spline Approximation; Numerical Differentiation and Integration; Numerical Solution of Ordinary Differential Equations; Iterative Methods for Solving Linear Systems [ more ]
+We will also use mathematical software to facilitate numerical experimentation.
+Topics discussed in the course include: Error Analysis and Convergence Rates of Algorithms; Root Finding for Nonlinear Equations; Approximating Functions; Numerical Differentiation and Integration; Numerical Solutions of Ordinary Differential Equations; Iterative Methods for Solving Linear Systems. [ more ]

 One of the greatest challenges in mathematics is justifying interchanging orders of operations.
 Most of the time you cannot switch orders.
 Frequently this is obvious: the square root of a sum is typically not the sum of the square roots; however, there are many important situations where orders can be reversed.
 The purpose of this class is to highlight some of the difficulties and dangers in such attempts.
 This will be a writing intensive course, where we work on content for a book that collects counter-examples and theorems in one convenient place while also showcasing the utility of switching orders.
 We will discuss at great lengths how to do engaging, technical writing, keeping in mind the content and the audience.
 Students will receive feedback from the professor and probably other professional mathematicians and editors. [ more ]